mofakhamr/dt-patching/README.txt

 * More to come on extensions but it's worth looking at datatables_datatables_alter() if you have further requirements.

+* IMPORTANT: If you want to install select, buttons or responsive you should manually copy all of the files in the respective folders (yes there's a lot) into the css and js folders that you put everything else into.

 -- Notes --